Stylable Component - Best Practices

 class to avoid overriding button

-outside of this scope.
+outside this scope.

-Justify your CSS declarations in commentsA good way to validate minimal CSS is to add comments.
-There should be a few words clarifying why a certain declaration or ruleset combination is found in the stylesheet.
+A good way to validate minimal CSS is to add comments.
+There should be a few words clarifying why a certain declaration or rule set combination is found in the stylesheet.
 We recommend you justify any special overrides or interactions with a comment per this example.

-This helps with maintenance and development since we don't test CSS as thoroughly as other code.
+This helps with maintenance and development, since we don't test CSS as thoroughly as other code.

-Use consistent variables from a central locationImport CSS or Stylable variables from the project commons stylesheet.
+Import CSS or Stylable variables from the project commons stylesheet.

-Keep SVG and images overridableWhen using an image element source or svg directly in the DOM, it is not easy, and in some cases not possible, to modify the asset from outside the component using CSS.
+When using an image element source or SVG directly in the DOM, it is not easy, and in some cases not possible, to modify the asset from outside the component using CSS.

 When an asset is part of the style API, it should be placed in the background of an element, allowing it to be overridden from a parent component.